jonashackt/jonashackt.github.io/index.md

 ### About me

-I´am a Spring Boot using guy, that loves Ansible & is a CI/CD enthusiast.
+I´am a [Spring Boot](https://projects.spring.io/spring-boot/) using guy, that loves [Ansible](https://www.ansible.com/) & is a CI/CD enthusiast.
-He´s building more & more with Docker & Spring Cloud.
+He´s building more & more with [Docker](https://www.docker.com/) & [Spring Cloud](http://projects.spring.io/spring-cloud/).
+And I always try to write practical & comprehensible blog posts (as you can see above :) ).

-Have been SOA architect & quit the job after successful implementing inside whole company.
+I have been a SOA/Integration software architect & quit the job after successful implementing inside whole company.
 Why?
-Because those are just concepts & Culture eat´s software architecture for breakfast!
+Because those are just concepts & __culture eat´s software architecture for breakfast!__

-I love Mountainbiking and beeing a husband & dad.
+I love Mountainbiking, Surfing and beeing a proud Husband & Dad.

+Together with some nice folks I lately founded the [Java User Group Thüringen (JUG th)](https://twitter.com/jug_th)